 CDRs are found in both T cell receptors (Figure 1A) and antibodies (Figure 1B), where they are responsible for binding to antigens (Table 1).

 Table 1.
 Types of antigen recognized by T cell receptors and antibodies.
 1MHC: Major histocompatibility complex.
 2APC: Antigen-presenting cell.
 3Though conventionally known to bind cell-bound or extracellular antigens, antibodies have been shown to also bind intracellular effectors outside of endosomal cycling to activate additional immune signaling pathways.
 More research is needed to understand this exciting development.

-When we think about antibodies, we often picture the classic Y-shaped protein immunoglobulin G, especially when it comes to monoclonal antibodies used as therapeutics or diagnostics.
+When we think about antibodies, particularly for monoclonal antibodies (mAbs) used as therapeutics or diagnostics, we often picture the classic Y-shaped protein immunoglobulin G (IgG).
 To illustrate CDRs in antibodies, this article will be focusing on the structure of a typical IgG.
 Please consult our other article for other types of antibodies.